UKHO/repo-auto-patch/examples/update-dotnet-sdk/README.md

 # Add .NET SDK patching to a repository
 This is an example workflow to show how to add a GitHub action to patch a repository.
 This action can be scheduled to run and automatically pick up any minor version updates to the .NET SDK, based on the current value in the `global.json` file in your repository.
-If it finds an update it will generate a PR for it, and create a work item for the PR on Azure DevOps.
+If it finds an update it will generate a PR for it.

 If, and only if, it finds an SDK update it can optionally update NuGet packages within the repository.